fabian-gubler/.dotfiles/README.md

 # Dotfiles for my Linux installation

-For more information about Nix and NixOS check out [RESOURCES.md](RESOURCES.md)
+For more information about Nix and NixOS check out my list of [RESOURCES.md](RESOURCES.md)

 ## Installation
 ### Bootstrapping